stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 > [This document explains the differences between IRSA and Pod Identities](https://docs.aws.amazon.com/eks/latest/userguide/service-accounts.html#service-accounts-iam).

 EKS Auto Mode does not provide observability components, so that you can install the logging and monitoring that is appropriate to your needs.
-For example, you can install Prometheus and Grafana on the cluster itself, deploy the Datadog operator so that the cluster is monitored as part of a Datadog enterprise account, or use [Amazon CloudWatch Observability](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Observability-EKS-addon.html) to integrate the cluster with AWS monitoring services.
+For example, you can install Prometheus and Grafana on the cluster itself, or deploy the Datadog operator so that the cluster is monitored as part of a Datadog enterprise account, or use [Amazon CloudWatch Observability](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Observability-EKS-addon.html) to integrate the cluster with AWS monitoring services.

 ## More About This Project

-The code for this project is published on both [GitHub](https://github.com/stuartellis/eks-auto-example) and [GitLab](https://gitlab.com/sve-projects/eks-auto-example).

 The project uses a specific set of tools and patterns to set up and maintain your clusters.
 The main technologies are [Terraform](https://www.terraform.io/) (_TF_) and [Flux](https://fluxcd.io/).
 The project also includes tasks for the [Task](https://taskfile.dev) runner.
 The tasks for TF are provided by [my tooling for TF](https://www.stuartellis.name/articles/tf-monorepo-tooling/).
 Like this article, these tasks are opinionated, and are designed to minimise maintenance.